IGE-OpenReproLab2025/training-sessions-material/introducing-openreprolab.md

 What we will (try to) provide :
  - a computing environment : jupyterhub + cloud storage
  - training material : https://github.com/IGE-OpenReproLab2025/training-sessions-material
- - technical support : on site on Thursday afternoons and through
+ - technical support : on site on Thursday afternoons and through our discord server!

 What we are expecting from you :
  - use the computing environment and attend the training session !